-Brivo's Mobile Pass is a credential system that replaces traditional cards and door readers with a mobile phone.
-Employees simply need to download the Brivo app.
-In the app, employees press a button to unlock any door they're allowed to access.
-The app communicates to a cloud-stored database, which sends an encrypted signal to the door controller, opening the door.
-These mobile credentials can be managed just like any other through your management interface, so you can register and cancel credentials anytime.
+Brivo's main access offering centers on its mobile platform, which simplifies the setup and management of the system.
+It replaces traditional cards and door readers with a mobile phone.
+Employees can download the Brivo Onair Pass app, which allows them to press a button to unlock any door they're allowed to access.
+The app communicates to a database (stored in the cloud), which sends an encrypted signal to the door controller, opening the door.

 Brivo's interface operates primarily over the cloud, allowing you to access your system from any web browser or smart device connected to the internet.
-The cloud system gives you an unlimited event history, and if you also install Brivo's video surveillance, you can bring up footage of specific events going back one year.
-If you'd prefer not to be dependent on the cloud, Brivo also offers an on-site server that stores 10 million events.
+With this control access system, there’s an unlimited event history, and if you also install Brivo's video surveillance, you can review footage of specific events going back one year.
+Brivo also offers an onsite server that stores 10 million events.

-Mobile access is the main draw to this system, allowing you to manage your system from your phone.
-If someone such as a maintenance person needs access to your business on the weekend, you can view a live video feed to confirm it's them, then unlock the door and continue watching to keep an eye on their work, all on your phone.
-Brivo calls its system future-proof because updates to the software are pushed out regularly.
+Mobile access is the main benefit of this system, allowing you to manage your system from your phone.
+If someone, such as a maintenance person, needs access to your business on the weekend, you can view a live video feed to confirm it's them, then unlock the door and continue monitoring them, all remotely from your phone.

-Brivo's building access control can be installed for up to 1,000 doors.
-The cloud-based system can handle an unlimited number of users; however, you must purchase licenses for each employee's phone to work with the system.
+Brivo's building access control can be installed for up to 1,000 doors and can handle an unlimited number of users; however, you must purchase licenses for each employee's phone to work with the system.

-Because the only necessary hardware is the door control boxes and locks, Brivo is one of the easiest systems to install on your own, with installation manuals available on the company website.
-However, Brivo also works with third-party services to do the installation for you as well.
+Because the only necessary hardware is the door control boxes and locks, Brivo is one of the easiest systems to install on your own, and installation manuals are available on the company website.
+However, if you would prefer to have the equipment installed professionally, Brivo works with third-party services to install the equipment.
+Brivo also offers consultations upon request.